 As was already pointed out, the impact of personalised experiences on conversions and sales is huge.
 Consumers are starting to recognise when they’re offered generic experiences and easily lose patience if they encounter a website that isn’t built to suit their needs.

 A significant aspect of personalised experience is personalised content.
-Once a user ends up on your website, what kind of content they’ll initially encounter is very important.
-For instance, you shouldn’t show first-time visitors and returning customers the same content.
+Once a user lands on your website, the content they encounter first is very important.
+For instance, you shouldn’t show the same content to first-time visitors and returning customers.

-New customers should see more general info about your brand to become familiar with it, while regular visitors can only get annoyed by such content.
+New customers should see more general info about your brand to become familiar with it, while regular visitors may find such content annoying.
 Furthermore, new visitors should be especially encouraged to sign up for your mailing list, while urging those already signed up to sign up is a waste of time, resources, and patience.

-Also, the content should be customized based on referral traffic.
-If a user ends up at your website by clicking on a product offer they came across on social networks or another website, they shouldn’t land on your homepage and look for what they need all by themselves.
-With relevant user behaviour data, you can determine how a particular user has arrived at your website and land them on a relevant section or a specific product page.
+Also, the content should be customised based on referral traffic.
+If a user ends up on your website by clicking a product offer they saw on social networks or another website, they shouldn’t have to land on your homepage and look for what they need on their own.
+With relevant user behaviour data, you can determine how a particular user arrived on your website and direct them to a relevant section or a specific product page.

-A good example of how this works is the case of Tokeo, a Polish local service that connects businesses and individuals with expert advisors from different fields.
-Initially, they used to have all the visitors land on the same page, regardless of which specific kind of expert a visitor needed.
+A good example of how this works is Tokeo, a Polish local service that connects businesses and individuals with expert advisors across different fields.
+Initially, they had all visitors land on the same page, regardless of the specific type of expert they needed.
 Afterwards, they made 11+ of these specific landing pages, all of which converted better than the original.
 These pages performed 40-700% better only because they featured a particular kind of expert the user was looking for.

 Adapting your messages

-Another aspect of personalisation tactics that can be done based on user behaviour data is adapting the marketing messages that you send out.
+Another aspect of personalisation tactics that can be based on user behaviour data is adapting the marketing messages you send.

 This applies to messages that you send to particular users.
 For example, the follow-up email mentioned should be tailored to fit the demographics and interests of the person you’re addressing.
 User behaviour data can tell you a lot about what provokes them to act or buy, and you should use this to your advantage.

 Secondly, you can also use this data when creating broader marketing strategies.
-You’ll learn quite a lot about your customers, which may make you reconsider some aspects of your overall marketing strategy and brand messages.
+You’ll learn a lot about your customers, which may prompt you to reconsider aspects of your overall marketing strategy and brand messages.
 You’ll have a better idea about what drives your customers, what attracts them, and what triggers them.

 These data will help you target the right audience with the right messages, affecting some of your key metrics.
 Naturally, there will be proportionally fewer people who end up at your website by pure chance, possibly completely indifferent to your brand.
-Thus, attracting people interested in your company and your products to your website will surely do good things for your conversion rates in the long run.
+Thus, attracting people interested in your company and products to your website will surely improve your conversion rates in the long run.

 Conclusion

 Accurate user behaviour data is the present and the future of doing business virtually anywhere in the world.
-This shouldn’t come as a surprise—knowing your customers has always been especially beneficial in any industry; it’s just that now it’s easier than ever to collect valuable customer information.
+This shouldn’t come as a surprise—knowing your customers has always been especially beneficial across industries; now it’s easier than ever to collect valuable customer information.

-Finally, the algorithms that try to figure out behaviour patterns are only getting more powerful and subtle, which will make them increasingly useful for companies of all kinds.
+Finally, the algorithms that try to figure out behavioural patterns are only getting more powerful and subtle, making them increasingly useful for companies of all kinds.
 Very soon, possessing relevant user behaviour data won’t be a handy additional business acquisition; it will become necessary.